the-open-lab/easy-git-sync/README.md

 Keeping all local branches up-to-date with their respective remote branches can be tiresome when rebasing and merging multiple branches.
 The original idea of this script was to provide a simple alias for PowerShell to sync all local branches, and it solves that problem by itself swimmingly.

+Keeping all local branches up-to-date with their respective remote branches can be tiresome when rebasing and merging multiple branches.
+This script provides a simple set of [aliās](https://en.wiktionary.org/wiki/alius) for PowerShell to sync all local branches with their respective remote branches, and to prune any local branches that no longer exist on the origin.

 However, the organization where I work requires public key Git access with a PIN.
 This caused a lot of manual interaction while running the "automated" sync.
 Hence, the need for the Expect program to send the PIN when prompted.

 ## Usage

 1. To get started with these scripts, you will first need to add an environment variable called `PIN` with a value of the passphrase you set for your public key.
-You can alternatively name this environment variable differently, but be sure to change the value of the expected environment variable in `git-sync.ps1`.
+You can alternatively name this environment variable differently, but be sure to change the value of the expected environment variable in [`sync.ps1`](sync.ps1).
 2. While editing your environment variables, add the location of the Expect executable to your `PATH` variable so that it can be called by name.
-3. Source the `sync.ps1` file from your PowerShell profile:
+3. Source the [`sync.ps1`](sync.ps1) file from your PowerShell profile:
    ```
    $scripts = Join-Path -Path $PSScriptRoot "Scripts"
    . $scripts"\sync.ps1"